-This is a very strict policy for younger applicants and is a little lenient for older borrowers.
+This is a stringent policy for younger applicants and is a little lenient for older borrowers.

 For this reason, we usually help young people to apply with a lender that does not have this policy.

 Lenders prefer prime security properties in high demand locations like capital cities or regional centres.
-Properties that are unique, in disrepair or difficult to sell are not accepted by many lenders.
+Many lenders do not accept properties that are unique, in disrepair or difficult to sell.

 You can refer to our list of low doc property types for more information.